 According to some studies, it was found that breastfeeding was able to hush babies a lot faster after taking painful vaccinations or shots.

-Also, this feeding method allows the baby to have a strong connection with the mother.
+Also, this direct breastfeeding allows the baby to have a strong connection with the mother.
 As a result, the baby can relax more quickly, which makes it easier to fall asleep.

 The Benefits of Pumping

 In some cases, moms may choose exclusive pumping instead of exclusive breastfeeding for any number of reasons.
 Returning to work, or breastfeeding aversions are common reasons why parents might choose exclusive pumping.

 Pumping May Provide More Freedom for the Mother